In the region

 USI, in addition to its important role of representing the Italian-speaking part of Switzerland, offers to the community in general qualified individuals and valuable skills that provide support to economic and social development with, for instance:

-- survey on tourism, economic trends, urban development, public finance and energy;
+- regular applied research on tourism, economic trends, urban development, public finance and energy;

 - structured collaborations with Ente ospedaliero cantonale, CardiocentroTicino, private clinics and individual physicians who are active in the region in terms of education and research in the field of medicine and biomedicine.